MansiAgarwal11/MansiAgarwal11.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am a first year Masters student in Robotics Institute at the School of Computer Science, Carnegie Mellon University.
-I am currently working at at Robot Perceiving and Doing ([RPAD](https://r-pad.github.io)) lab advised by [Prof. David Held](https://davheld.github.io) as a graduate research assistant.
-I am interested in Computer Vision, Reinforcement Learning and Deep Learning algorithms and currently investigating how we can teach robots to fold clothes without providing subgoals.
+Hello, I am a second year Masters student in Robotics Institute at the School of Computer Science, Carnegie Mellon University.
+I am currently working at Robot Perceiving and Doing ([RPAD](https://r-pad.github.io)) lab advised by [Prof. David Held](https://davheld.github.io) as a graduate research assistant.
+I am interested in 3D Vision, Reinforcement Learning and Deep Learning algorithms and currently working on deformable object manipulation.

 In 2020, I was remotely working with [Prof. Jack Mostow](https://scholar.google.ca/citations?user=P0Mv6pIAAAAJ&hl=en) on RoboTutor, an Intelligent Tutoring System building a disengagement predictor using facial cues.
 I was also a Research Assistant at MIDAS, IIITD, advised by [Dr. Rajiv Ratn Shah](https://scholar.google.com.sg/citations?user=WAChZv4AAAAJ&hl=en), leading the team building a suspect retrieval system for Delhi Police, India.